 Since you have some idea of the cryptocurrency wallet now, let's find out the different ways to get your crypto wallet.
 There are four main ways to get your crypto wallet:

-2) Use a hardware solution like Ledger Nano X, which is basically a USB stick like device which holds your private key and has the ability to accommodate multiple addresses for a different type of cryptocurrencies.
+2) Use a hardware solution like Ledger Nano X, which is basically a USB stick-like device that holds your private key and can accommodate multiple addresses for different types of cryptocurrencies.

 3) Create your own key and address with the help of the software tool of the crypto token which is of your interest.
 For example Electrum for Bitcoin and Mist for Ethereum.

-4) Use third-party app based crypto wallet like AtomicWallet etc.
+4) Use third-party app-based crypto wallets like AtomicWallet etc.

 Opening an account on a crypto exchange is the easiest way to get your crypto wallet or virtual address but it also has some shortcomings for example if the exchange gets hacked or closed your assets will be gone.
 One more thing to keep in mind while using a crypto exchange is that these exchanges keep your wallet's private key to themselves which means you are not really in full control of your wallet.
 So you have to be careful while choosing the exchanges you want to deal with.